davdar/maam/writeup/pldi15.markdown

 # Related Work

-The most directly related work is the development of Monadic Abstract Interpreters (MAI) by Sergey et. al.\cite{davdar:Sergey:2013:Monalysis}.
+The most directly related work is the development of Monadic Abstract Interpreters (MAI) by \citet{davdar:Sergey:2013:Monalysis}.
 In MAI, interpreters are also written in monadic style and variations in analysis are recovered through new monad implementations.
 However, each monad in MAI is designed from scratch for a specific language to have specific analysis properties.
 Our work extends the ideas in MAI in a way that isolates each parameter to be independent of others.